HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-04-state-and-payment-channels.md

 #### Exchanging Signed Transactions

-The general idea of a payment channel is the following: two frequently transacting parties deposit money via a *funding transaction* in a 2-of-2 MultiSig account, opening the channel.
-Both parties need to sign off any TX, that spends from this account.
-Now both parties exchange signed transactions whenever they transact.
+The general idea of a payment channel is the following: two frequently transacting parties deposit money via a *funding transaction* in a 2-of-2 MultiSig account, opening the channel (`TX 001` in example below).
+Both parties need to sign off on any TX, that spends from this account.
+Both parties exchange signed transactions repeatedly spending from the same funding transaction whenever they transact (`TX 002` - `TX n`).

 ![The Concept of Payment Channels](/assets/post_files/technology/expert/4.3-state-and-payment-channels/payment-channel-concept.jpg)

 These *commitment transactions* updating the channel state are, although valid on-chain transactions, never broadcast but only kept locally by participants.
 They serve as verifiable receipts of channel state modifications.
-Only when participants want to close the channel, they will broadcast the final channel update via a *closing transaction* to the blockchain.
+Only when participants want to close the channel, they will broadcast the final channel update via a *closing transaction* to the blockchain (`TX (n+1)`).

-This allows them to perform an infinite number of bilateral transactions while only broadcasting two transactions: the funding TX opening the channel, and the closing TX settling the current balance on-chain.
+This allows an infinite number of bilateral transactions to occure, while only broadcasting two transactions: the funding TX opening the channel, and the closing TX settling the current balance on-chain.

 #### Payment Channel Implementations

 Payment channel networks are built from multiple separate channels that can be coupled when needed.
 There are several payment channel networks built on top of differnt blockchain protocols, some even making different protocols interoperable.

+**TODO**

 [Raiden](https://raiden.network/101.html) is a payment channel network build on Ethereum.